ERGeorgiev/safety-heatmap/docs/database-item-cell.md

 A database item of type cell.

-Helpful ink for DynamoDB item size calculation: https://zaccharles.github.io/dynamodb-calculator/
+Helpful link for DynamoDB item size calculation: https://zaccharles.github.io/dynamodb-calculator/

 **Team Agreement**: Cells to expire within a year, we don't need data older than that.